 Canceled debts that meet the requirements for any of the following exceptions or exclusions are not taxable.

-- Amounts specifically excluded from income by law such as gifts or bequests
+- Amounts specifically excluded from income by law such as gifts, bequests, devises or inheritances

 - Cancellation of certain qualified student loans

-- Canceled debt, that if paid by a cash basis taxpayer, would be deductible
+- Canceled debt, that if it were paid by a cash basis taxpayer, would be deductible

 - A qualified purchase price reduction given by a seller